Skip to main content

 What is Fee-for-Service Healthcare?

-Fee-for-Service (FFS) care is a traditional payment model where healthcare providers are reimbursed for each individual service they deliver to a patient.
-Under FFS, providers receive payment based on the quantity of services rendered, rather than the quality or outcomes achieved.
+Fee-for-Service (FFS) is a traditional healthcare payment model where providers are reimbursed for each individual service they deliver.
+Payments are based on the quantity of services rendered, rather than the quality or outcomes achieved.

 Advantages of Fee-for-Service Healthcare Model

-• Incentives for providers to see more patients and deliver more services.
+Incentives for providers to deliver more services and see more patients:

 Disadvantages of Fee-for-Service Healthcare Model

-• Limited focus on patient outcomes and quality of care.
+Limited emphasis on patient outcomes and care quality:

-• May discourage preventive care and coordination among healthcare providers.
+Neglect of preventive care and coordination among providers:

 What is Value-Based Care?